BuonHobo/tesi-triennale/Content/Our risk awareness model.md

-- Explanation of the five risk values
-    - What they mean
-        - Intrinsic risk
-            - what tool/payload?
-                - hot
-                - powered
-                - sharp
-                - heavy
-            - what kind of robot?
-                - compliant
-                - pointy parts
-                - fine grained control
-            - Is there any protective equipment?
-                - gloves, glasses, etc
-            - Force or pressure?
-        - Geometry risk
-            - Could the robot hit a human by following this trajectory?
-            - Which part?
-        - Movement speed
-            - How fast is the robot moving?
-        - Impact probability
-            - How close is the robot to the human?
-            - What is the human doing?
-        - Human uncertainty
-            - How experienced is the human?
-            - How much is he moving?
-            - How experienced is he?
-            - Is he aware of the robot?
-    - (0,1] interval, but could be changed
-    - Heuristics can be done when we don’t know impact probability or human uncertainty
-    - Each one of these values can be modified in some way
-        - We have agency over the risk of the situation
-- Qualities
-    - It can be applied anywhere
-    - Parameters can be reinterpreted to better fit a given scenario
-    - Can reduce the amount of safety stops and slow downs
-    - The robot can be more careful when working with unexperienced people
-    - Can be fine tuned, although not very easily
-        - Guidelines or automated tools for fine tuning could be worked on

 ## The 5 risk factors
 We propose a model consisting of 5 risk factors that describe the safety characteristics of an HRC cell, thus giving collaborative robots a sophisticated risk awareness